-Two researchers at Wharton also wanted to dig deeper into virally shared content to find commonalities and better understand what makes that content spread.
+Two researchers at Wharton also dug deeper into viral content to find commonalities and better understand what makes people share content.

-- Content is far more likely to be shared when it makes people feel good or it creates positive feelings such as leaving them entertained.
+- Content is far more likely to be shared when it makes people feel good, or it creates positive feelings like entertainment.

 - Facts or data that shock people or leave them in awe were more likely to be shared.